donghun2018/tennis1/README.md

 - param: entry csv file
 - Parse the inputs and put it into a dictionary form

+### set_prelim_league.py
+- WIP.
+- returns league split & match ordering. with best effort to find "valid match ordering"
+  - valid match ordering: no team has two consecutive matches in prelim league
+  - match ordering is based on random shuffling. set max number of shuffling to adjust runtime
+- howto: set num_courts, level_key, match_shuffle_max_tries.
+Then run.
+Result prints to screen.
+  - num_courts: number of courts reserved for that level
+  - level_key: A, B, C, or D.

 ### prelim_league_placement.py
 - param: N (number of teams per league)
 - Divide the entries into leagues of size N